Spine

-Dr. Freddie Wade, and Dr. Erion Qamirani are the spine specialists at Mid-Tennessee Bone and Joint.
+Dr. Freddie Wade and Dr. Erion Qamirani are the spine specialists at TOA Columbia.
 Back and spine pain can be complex and can originate from any number of sources: specific injury, gradual wear and tear, or a degenerative condition such as arthritis.
 Our physicians have the training and experience to properly identify the root cause of your pain and work with you on a diagnosis and treatment plan.
 Together, they have over fifty years of experience in spinal surgery and treatments.
 For any type of back pain that may affect you, we have the doctors to help.

 Following are a few of the spine conditions that our physicians treat.
 Click to read more about the causes of these conditions and how they’re treated.
 For information on additional back and neck disorders, please visit the American Academy of Orthopaedic Surgeons at http://orthoinfo.aaos.org/menus/spine.cfm